Skip to content

 • Verify the Pay Frequency and head over to the Taxes table.

-• Choose Federal option > review the Filing Status and Allowances.
+• Now, review the Filing Status and Allowances.

 • Tap OK to save all the changes made.